Bump start: An overview of delusions of pregnancy

 Tényi, T., Herold, R., Fekete, S., Kovács, A., & Trixler, M. (2001).
 Coexistence of delusions of pregnancy and infestation in a male, Psychopathology, 34, 215-216.

 Posted on July 19, 2012, in Case Studies, Culture Bound Syndromes, Mania, Obsession, Popular Culture, Psychiatry, Psychological disorders, Psychology, Sex and tagged Couvade Syndrome, False pregnancy, Malingering pregnancy, Pregnancy delusions, Pregnancy empathy, Pseudo-pregnancy, Pseudocyesis, Psychological delusions.
 Bookmark the permalink.
-Leave a Comment.
+1 Comment.